rutgerfarry/rutgerfarry.github.io/about.md

 permalink: /about/
 ---

-I'm a sophomore at Oregon State University and mobile development intern at Jive Software this summer.
-Previously software lead at the [Oregon State VLSI Research Group](http://eecs.oregonstate.edu/research/vlsi/).
+I'm a sophomore at Oregon State University and mobile development intern at Jive Software.
+Previously student software lead at the [Oregon State VLSI Research Group](http://eecs.oregonstate.edu/research/vlsi/).

 Experiencing life is super important to me.
 I love running, snowboarding, and exploring near and far.